andifalk/reactive-spring-security-5-workshop/setup/README.md

 All spring boot based java projects can either be run using your Java IDE or using the command line with changing into the corresponding project directory and issuing a `gradlew bootRun` command.

-For other demo applications like the ones for Micronaut or Quarkus please consult written instructions there.

 In this workshop we will use [Keycloak](https://keycloak.org) by JBoss/RedHat as local identity provider.
 [Keycloak](https://keycloak.org) is [certified for OpenID Connect 1.0](https://openid.net/developers/certified/) and implements OAuth 2.0 and OpenID Connect 1.0.